 This topic provides answers to some frequently asked questions about Apsara File Storage NAS (NAS) volumes.

-The system prompts chown: operation not permitted when you mount a NAS file system.
+The system prompts chown: Operation not permitted when I mount a NAS file system.

 Your container does not have permissions to use the specified NAS file system.

 Launch the container with root privileges.

 What do I do if the task queue of alicloud-nas-controller is full and PVs cannot be created when I use a dynamically provisioned NAS volume?

 When you use a dynamically provisioned NAS volume, if the speed of subdirectory creation is faster than the speed of subdirectory deletion, the task queue of alicloud-nas-controller may be full and therefore PVs cannot be created.

 The reclaimPolicy parameter is set to Delete and the archiveOnDelete parameter is set to false in the configuration of the StorageClass that mounts the dynamically provisioned NAS volume.

 Set archiveOnDelete to true.
 This way, when a PV is deleted, only the name of the mounted subdirectory in the NAS file system is modified.
 The files in the subdirectory are not deleted.